zhoudaxia233/EfficientUnet-PyTorch/README.md

 A PyTorch 1.0 Implementation of Unet with EfficientNet as encoder

 ## Useful notes
-1. Due to some rounding problem in PyTorch (*not so sure*), the input shape should be divisible by 32.
+1. Due to some rounding problem in the decoder path (*not a bug, this is a feature* :smirk:), the input shape should be divisible by 32.
 e.g. 224x224 is a suitable size for input images, but 225x225 is not.

 ---